lionel-panhaleux/ror/README.md

 - Aligned: A Senator belonging to a Faction.
 - drm: Modifier applied to any die or dice roll.
 - 1d6, 2d6, 3d6: A roll of 1, 2 or 3 six-sided dice.
-- Personal Treasury: Talents on a Senator card.
 - Faction Treasury: Talents in the Faction Treasury Box.

 ### 1.04.2 FACTIONS